Stock Analysis · Zeta Global Holdings Corp (ZETA)

 Overview

-Zeta Global Holdings Corp (ZETA) is a marketing technology company.
-In simple terms, it provides software and services that help businesses find customers, personalize messages, and measure results across channels such as email, websites, and other digital touchpoints.
-The company positions its platform as a way to combine customer data, analytics, and campaign execution so that marketing teams can run more targeted programs and improve return on marketing spend.
+Zeta Global Holdings Corp is a marketing technology company.
+In simple terms, it sells software and services that help businesses find customers, personalize messages, and measure results across channels such as email, web, and other digital touchpoints.
+The company positions its offering around using large amounts of consumer and business signals to help clients make marketing decisions and run campaigns more efficiently.

 Key Figures